How Can I Check to See if a Website Is Down?

 - Mobile apps for on-the-go testing

-How a website monitoring service will test a site's status?
+How will a website monitoring service test a site's status?

 Another way to check if a website is down is by using an online tool for uptime monitoring.
 This type of website has been designed to monitor websites and let you know if the site goes down, so it's always better to use such an application or service rather than checking with a single tool several times a day.

-If you're interested in using website monitoring service, follow these tips when considering the right free or paid service for your needs:
+If you're interested in using a website monitoring service, follow these tips when considering the right free or paid service for your needs:

-- Pick a service that offers instant results (if it's taking too long, you'll start to wonder whether the page is up or down)
+- Pick a service that offers instant results (if it's taking too long, you'll start to wonder whether the page is up or down).